Boss-Man-Dev/vrp_multiCharacter/README.md

 # Requirements

-  Compatible with QB-Core and similar frameworks.
+  Compatible with vRP2 framework currently.

 Note: This system is designed for performance and optimized for smooth gameplay transitions, making it an ideal choice for roleplay servers with multiple characters per player.